 The duty cycle is determined from the DutyHi, DutyLo, and Phase parameters of the SceMiClockPort macro.
-The duty cycle is expressed as a pair of arbitrary integers: DutyHi and DutyLo interpreted as follows: if the sum of DutyHi and DutyLo represents the number of units in a period of the clock, then DutyHi represents the number of units of high time and DutyLo represents the number of units of low time.
+The duty cycle is expressed as a pair of arbitrary integers: DutyHi and DutyLo interpreted as follows: if the sum of DutyHi and DutyLo represents the number of units in a period of the clock, then DutyHi represents the number of units of low time.
 Similarly, Phase represents the number of units the clock is phase shifted relative to the reference 1/1 cclock.
 A user can also specify a don't care duty cycle.
 See 5.2.4 for more details about the duty cycle and phase.